Memotech-Bill/PicoBB/README.md

 `make` supports the following options;

 * BOARD=... to specify a board other than the default "pico".
-If using the Pimoroni VGA Demo board see the discussion on board definition files below.
+* TYPE=... for third party boards to characterise processor and WiFi.
+* ADDON=... to specify a file extending or overriding processor board default pin allocations.
+  Typically one of vgaboard_sd, vgaboard_serial, vgaboard_cut.
+The corresponding header file must be located in `PicoBB/boards`.
+* SUFFIX=... to specify a string to append to the build folder name and the resulting buuild files.
 * STDIO=... to select the user interface devices.
 A list from the following, with options separated by plus signs:
   * USB for the basic console on USB.